GradyConwell/resumeSite/ResumeWebsite/src/about.md

 In addition to my side-hustle as a soloprenuer, I've continued to pursue several personal engineering projects.
 I am most proud of my cheap, easy to use CNC router, which I designed and built in 2022.
 Currently, I am making progress towards first chips on a small gang tool CNC lathe, designed to support my small business.

-At Chico State, I am a member of our Society of Manufacturing Engineers' chapter (SME).
-In my current role, I mentor members in manual machining, and design for manufacturing.
+At Chico State, I serve as Vice President for our Society of Manufacturing Engineers’ chapter (SME).
+My responsibilities include mentoring members in manual machining and design for manufacturing.
+Furthermore, I oversee machine shop activities and offer technical assistance for the club’s projects.
 Additional information about projects I've completed for class and SME can be found below.